TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

    pattern and add comments.
 Whitespace within the pattern is ignored, except when in a character class, or when preceded by an unescaped backslash, or within tokens like ``*?``, ``(?:`` or ``(?P<...>``.
-   When a line contains a ``#`` that is not in a character class and is not preceded by an unescaped backslash, all characters from the leftmost such ``#`` through the end of the line are ignored.
+   When a line contains a ``#`` that is not in a character kundi and is not preceded by an unescaped backslash, all characters kutoka the leftmost such ``#`` through the end of the line are ignored.

    This means that the two following regular expression objects that match a